Monitoring Total Alkalinity & Ocean Acidification

 Approximately one quarter of the carbon dioxide (CO2) that we emit into the atmosphere is absorbed by the ocean.
 CO2 uptake can decrease seawater pH and the concentration of carbonate ions, a process known as ocean acidification (OA).

 Four key parameters are necessary to assess OA: pH, total alkalinity (TA), dissolved inorganic carbon, and the partial pressure of CO2.
 All but pH have some dependency on salinity.
-Scientists can use of any two of these parameters to evaluate changes in the ocean's carbonate system.
+Scientists can use any two of these parameters to evaluate changes in the ocean's carbonate system.

 Today’s efforts to monitor OA chiefly rely on in situ data, which provide sparse geographic coverage.
 Satellites, however, have the potential to provide consistent, global data for OA studies.
 For exaample, recent studies show that global TA can be assessed using satellite-derived salinity data.